seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

       plusSaddleTaylorRemainder ε ℓ N r := by ...
 ```

 The residue expansion and the bounds on its differentiated remainders prove smoothness at the origin; away from zero, one differentiates the inverse Mellin integral.
-Lean carries out the origin argument in the squared-radius variable, so the conclusion is smoothness of the functions on $\mathbb R^d$, not just of their radial profiles:
+The formal proof carries out the origin argument in $u = r^2$, so the conclusion is smoothness of the functions on $\mathbb R^d$, not just of their radializations:

 ```lean
 -- The radial function f₊ is C∞, including at x = 0.